How to be happy: find yourself with this personal development plan

 Circumstances (C) are external situations in life that you may or may not be able to control.
 Only 10% of your happiness is determined by this factor.
 When you can influence your circumstances you should, but this isn’t where the bulk of your effort should be spent.

 Now, voluntary control (V) makes up 40% of happiness.
 It includes everything within your realm of power.
-Mostly it is your outlook, as I discuss in How to Elevate Your Mindset and Think More Positively.
+Mostly it is your outlook, as we discuss in our growth mindset guide.
 This is where the majority of your effort should be allocated.

 In order to understand, influence, and exert energy in a way that has a positive effect on enduring happiness, you need to know how your Self Concept plays into this formula.